 This chapter sets out the guiding principles for creating a Single Customer View (SCV), the main information to be included in the SCV file and the markings to be entered in a bank's records.
 It also addresses how and within what time period banks must submit the SCV files to DNB and how to deal with any corrections.

 The data to be submitted as part of the SCV file must be modelled in a formal logical data model (FLDM).
 The FLDM provides a clear overview of the information that banks must submit and the validation rules applying to this information.
 If data are available for submission (provided they meet the technical requirements of the DDA), they must in all cases be submitted.
 The submission of some data, however, is mandatory.
 If data are not available for certain data fields, it is essential, partly for the purpose of data quality improvement, that the missing data are obtained, verified, recorded and submitted in the SCV file.
 Submitting fictitious data (the practice of submitting dummy data or "defaulting") is not permitted, because this in fact entails presenting incorrect information as reliable data.
-The data improvement process runs until 2024.
+The data improvement process ran until 2024.
+As of January 1, 2024, the process for structurally safeguarding data quality in the SCV system has been initiated.
 The technical specifications for data exchanges are described in the Data Delivery Agreement (DDA)8.
 These include information classification, security, the technical file formats, the chain process, the method of validation and the way in which DNB will communicate with the reporting party about the status of the submissions and the validation findings.
 See Section 2.8.